 Applying proper determination of licensing requirements is essential to ensure all items are covered by either a license authorization from the appropriate U.S. Government Office or if an export exemption/exception may apply.
 Sufficient lead time should be taken into account for an export review and/or export license as necessary.
 Equipment may not be sent outside the U.S. until a determination has been made to whether an export license is required.

 Shipments controlled under the EAR or ITAR must be handled in strict compliance with the export regulations.
 Failure to obtain appropriate export licenses or other government approval, failure to file correct export documentation or shipping documents can result in severe fines and other penalties.

-International shipment's require complex processing and should not be attempted by indivduals.
+International shipments require complex processing and should not be attempted by individuals.
 Contact the CMU Export Compliance Office prior to engaging in any type of international shipping of items, software, technology, or technical data related to CMU activities to any location outside the U.S.

 Please complete the International Shipping Form and click Send to submit to Export Controls.